Cleared Traditional

 Risk

 K162922 is an FDA 510(k) clearance for the GalaFORM 3D.
-This device is classified as a Surgical Film (Class II - Special Controls, product code OOD).
+Classified as Surgical Film (product code OOD), Class II - Special Controls.

 Submission Details